Sport in the Arab World

 The Arab States have tried to form unions of several non-political organizations.
 Sport has been one of the main activities used to unify Arabs.
 Several tournaments and games were created to let Arab participate in sports, in an effort to bring the members of the Arab world closer to each other.
+Pan-Arab sporting governing bodies include the Union of Arab National Olympic Committees, Arab Athletics Federation, Arab Swimming Confederation, Arab Basketball Confederation, Arab Handball Federation, Arab Rugby Federation, Arab Volleyball Association, Arab Ice Hockey Federation and the GCC Ice Hockey Federation.